lgrcia/spotter/paper/paper.md

 ## Precision

-We validate the precision of *spotter*'s flux forward model against models evaluated with *starry* [@luger:2019].
-We make these precision benchmarks part of the unit tests of *spotter*.
+We validate the accuracy of spotter’s flux forward model against reference models computed with starry [@luger:2019].
+The light curve accuracy achieved by spotter depends on the stellar surface resolution, determined by the number of HEALPix subdivisions.
+Under optimal settings, spotter produces spectra and light curves with relative precision of 1 ppm.
+These benchmarks are incorporated into the unit tests of spotter, and we provide [documentation guidelines](https://spotter.readthedocs.io/en/latest/notebooks/precision/) to select the appropriate surface resolution for a desired precision.

 # Acknowledgements